Skip to main content

 Protecting Your Digital Self

-Many people assume that all is protected under the Health Insurance Portability and Accountability Act (HIPAA).
+Many people assume that all health data is protected under the Health Insurance Portability and Accountability Act (HIPAA).
 This is a common misconception.
 HIPAA’s protections generally apply to data held by healthcare providers, health plans, and healthcare clearinghouses.
 A large number of wellness apps, fitness trackers, and other direct-to-consumer health technologies are not covered by HIPAA.

 The FTC’s Health Breach Notification Rule is designed specifically for entities that are not covered by HIPAA.
 It requires vendors of personal health records (PHRs) and related entities to notify their customers, the FTC, and sometimes the media in the event of a security breach involving unsecured, individually identifiable health information.